 Faith and doubt seem like one of those things that just can’t mix.
 Yet at the same time, almost everyone experiences some kind of doubt at some point in their faith journey.
 Despite the prevalence of doubt in our spiritual walks it’s rarely talked about or acknowledged.
-And when it is, often I hear doubt talked about negatively.
+And when it is, often it’s talked about negatively.
 You shouldn’t doubt.
 You can’t question that.
 You know what the Bible says is true.
-We downplay this pivotal piece of our faith journeys.
+We downplay this pivotal piece of doubt in our faith.

 Faith is often seen as the opposite of doubt.
 But that perspective needs to be flipped.
 The opposite of faith is certainty; where there is certainty there is no room for faith.

 Doubt is not the enemy and not something that needs to be fought.
 It needs to be understood, expressed and used.
 That’s what I want to do in this article, I want to explore the relationship between faith and doubt.

 Doubt in the Bible